How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 Reviews aren’t a priority for most folks.
 So if you want to point people to the review text box, you need to reduce as much friction as possible.

-- Remind customers to review you—and don’t feel bad about it.
+- Remind existing customers to review you—and don’t feel bad about it.
 Many people don’t naturally think about reviewing their shopping experience.
 A little nudge will direct them to the exact spot where they can pour their hearts out.
 If you own a furniture store, this could mean following up with an email or text message that directs customers to your Yelp page.
-Which brings us to our next point…

-- Ask people to review you once they’ve spent time with your product.
+- Ask people to review you once they’ve spent time with your product, so after customer onboarding.
 If your product takes two weeks to reach its optimal point, like a mattress or sofa that needs to be broken in, then ask customers to review you after those two weeks.
 Or if people can get the full experience when opening up the product or walking into your restaurant, ask them to review you after that moment.
 Doing so will help them remember all the tiny details.

 - Don’t incentivize them.
-“If you blow their mind, you don’t have to incentivize them,” says JT.
+“If you blow their mind, you don’t have to incentivize them,” says Marino.
 This one’s controversial, but Tuft & Needle found that offering an incentive doesn’t do much to spur more reviews.
-In fact, JT believes it cheapens the quality of reviews since people will have to dig deep for something to write about instead of feeling naturally compelled to share.
+In fact, Marino believes it cheapens the quality of reviews since people will have to dig deep for something to write about instead of feeling naturally compelled to share.

 - Give them a writing prompt.
 It can be hard for customers to know precisely what to talk about beyond saying they love or hate something.
 Beat that writer’s block by encouraging people to describe what happened.
 Details like the way their car wash attendant got the mountains of crumbs out of their car or the fact that their pineapple slicer never got the slices to look like the picture on the box are all helpful for other consumers to know about.